 - 1 jalapeno pepper chopped (optional, for more spicy)

 - 1 small green pepper chopped (or use half a large one)

 - 28 ounces crushed tomatoes (or use equivalent fresh)

 - 4 ounces smoked andouille sausage sliced

-Heat a large pan to medium heat.
-Add onion and peppers with olive oil and cook about 6-7 minutes to soften, stirring occasionally.
+- Heat the olive oil in a large pan to medium heat.
+Add onion, celery and peppers and cook for 5 minutes to soften, stirring.